skip to content

 • Connect family, friends and neighbors who are caregiving with education, support and resources

-Grants should stimulate collaboration and coordination, and strengthen community relationships and partnerships that promote the benefit of physician consultation for all people suspected of having a memory or cognitive concern.
+Grants should stimulate collaboration and coordination and strengthen community relationships and partnerships that promote the benefit of physician consultation for all people who may have a memory or cognitive concern.

 • Maximum request: $150,000

-• May & June 2023: Review and scoring applications
+• May and June, 2025: Review and scoring applications

 Grant Contact: Jane Cunningham – jane.e.cunningham@state.mn.us